rollulus/kafcat/README.md

 # Kafcat

 Kafcat is supposed to be(come) the swiss army knife for Apache Kafka.
-It is in an early stage right now.
+It allows you to read messages from and write messages to topics.

 Kafcat is a single statically linked binary.
 That means that you can just `curl` it into your containers or onto your VMs and go.

+TLS is supported.

 # Installation